MARS-Group-HAW/MARS-Group-HAW.github.io/README.md

 To add a new poster entry on the [Posters](https://www.mars-group.org/student-work/posters) page, follow these steps:

 1. Add a PDF version **and** a PNG version of the poster to the directory `static/img/student-work/posters/`.
-   - The PNG version is used for displaying a preview of the poster on the page, and the PDF version is made available for download.
-2. In `src/pages/posters.md`, add a new `Poster` React component under the applicable semester header (see the examples in the file).
-The `Poster` component takes the following parameters:
+2. In `src/pages/posters.md`, add a new `StudentWork` React component under the applicable year header.
+See the HTML comment in `src/pages/posters.md` for a description of the required parameters.
-   - `title`: The full title of the poster
-   - `author`: The author of the poster
-   - `description`: A brief description of the poster's content
-   - `path`: The path to the poster files **without** a file extension.
-Example: `/img/student-work/theses/<filename>`.
 3. Save the page to prompt a reload of the server, and check in your browser if the entry is set as desired.

 ### Writing LaTeX in Markdown